cdisc-org/COSMoS/bc_starter_package/README.md

 - [Biomedical Concepts Overview Training](doc/BC%20Overview%20Training.pdf)

-All technical documentation for CDISC Biomedical Concepts and Dataset Specialization, can be found in GitHub.
-[GitHub - cdisc-org/COSMoS](https://github.com/cdisc-org/COSMoS)
+All technical documentation for CDISC Biomedical Concepts and Dataset Specialization, can be found in this GitHub repository.

 - Curation Excel files used for loading BCs and Dataset Specializations
 - Data Models according to linkml specification and associated files